How Will the Tax Cuts and Jobs Act Affect Single Parents?

 Among other more complex rules, qualifying as head of household means being unmarried or not living with your spouse during the last six months of the tax year, having at least one dependent, and paying for the majority of the upkeep of your home.
 A good many American parents fall into this category.

 As things stand at the beginning of 2018, you’ll pay 10 percent in taxes if you’re a single parent filing as head of household and earning less than $13,600 annually.
-You'll fall into the new 12 percent bracket on income up to $51,800, into the 22 percent bracket on income up to $82,500, and into the 32 percent tax bracket on income up to $157,500.
-The 35 percent head of household bracket kicks in at incomes of $200,000, and the 37 percent bracket applies to income over $500,000.
+You'll fall into the new 12 percent bracket on income up to $51,800, into the 22 percent bracket on income up to $82,500, into the 24 percent tax bracket on income up to $157,500, and the 32% tax bracket on income up to $200,000.
+The 35 percent head of household bracket kicks in at up to $500,000, and the 37 percent bracket applies to income above that level.

 The TCJA head of household tax brackets continue to be kind to single parents who qualify.